 According to the Fair Work Commission, employees often receive a higher rate than usual for working on public holidays.
 There are pay guides and the pay calculator, which can provide useful context in determining an appropriate award rate for staff working on these days.

 An option for venues to consider is a price increase on public holidays – for example, a 10 per cent price increase for coffees and meals – and being upfront with customers that the additional cost is helping to cover wages.
-Customers may be willing to pay $4.50 instead of $4 for a latte because they still need their coffee hit, competitors may be closed and they want to support the hospitality team they have developed a strong rapport with.
-Customers should be advised though if this is the case.
+Customers may be willing to pay $4.50 instead of $4 for a latte because they still need their coffee hit, competitors may be closed and they want to support your dedication to service.

 Entitlements to be considered